codeforamerica/il-gcc-form-flow/README.md

 ## Setup Environment

-Note that you'll need to provide some environment variables specified in [sample.env](sample.env) to your IDE/shell to run the application.
+Note that you'll need to provide some environment variables specified in a `.env` file to run this application.
 We use IntelliJ and have provided setup instructions for convenience.

+We have provided a `sample.env` file in the root directory which you can copy for your convenience.

+Create a new `.env` by copying the `sample.env` file in the root directory of your project.
+You can run `cp sample.env .env` to do so.
+You can find the necessary environment variables in the `Shared-SNLAB-IL` folder in LastPass which you can fill the blanks in with.

 ### IntelliJ

-- `cp sample.env .env` (.env is marked as ignored by git)
 - Download the [EnvFile plugin](https://plugins.jetbrains.com/plugin/7861-envfile) and follow the setup instructions[here](https://github.com/Ashald/EnvFile#usage) to set up Run Configurations with EnvFile.